Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 Further, a marriage reviewed by the USCIS for an immigration benefit must not contradict federal public policy (e.g., a polygamous marriage).
 Individuals must terminate all previous marriages through a divorce or annulment.

 Same-sex couples in civil unions will not be deemed married for federal benefits until legally married.

-However, in the case of US citizens in same-sex marriages with foreign nationals who have been green card holders for three years, the foreign spouse can file for naturalization through marriage.
+However, in the case of U.S. citizens in same-sex marriages with foreign nationals who have been green card holders for three years, the foreign spouse can file for naturalization through the union.